AFNIC/IoTRoam-Tutorial/DNS-Setup.md

 To provision the information in the DNS (Currently only the JoinEUI info), Send your JoinEUI information (i.e. the Join EUI and the corresponding JS domain name or IP address) to  sandoche.balakrichenan@afnic.fr AND antoine.bernard@afnic.fr.

-If you are confused regarding JoinEUI and NetID: a.)
-There is a [discussion] b.)
-Make sure that your test NetID or JoinEUI is not yet provisioned in the roaming platform
+If you are confused regarding JoinEUI and NetID:
+1. There is a [discussion]
+2. Make sure that your test NetID or JoinEUI is [not yet] provisioned in the roaming platform

 ## Verify that your JoinEUI and NetID is publicly accessible